 The Director of Athletics has charge of all business matters for the Department of Athletics and is responsible for all details of the intercollegiate athletic program.
-He arranges schedules, supervises the activities of the coaches, establishes ticket prices, and supervises the activities of the Big Green Club, etc., in accordance with the NCAA rules and the institution's policies.
+He arranges schedules, supervises the activities of the coaches, establishes ticket prices, and supervises the activities of the Big Green Scholarship Foundation in accordance with the NCAA rules and the institution's policies.
 He is responsible for promoting the development of an intercollegiate athletic program consistent with the general purposes of the university.
+He reports to the Executive Vice President.